Health & Wellbeing

 You have a duty of care to all your employees.
-If you fail to support those with PTSD, it could lead to huge costs.
-Like tribunal claims, fines, and reputational damage.
+And if you fail to support those with PTSD – especially if the cause is related to a workplace incident - it could lead to huge costs further down the line like tribunal claims, fines, and reputational damage.

-In this guide, we'll look at what PTSD is, if it's a disability, and how to help those suffering from it.
+In this article, we'll look at what PTSD is, if it's a disability, and how to help those suffering from it.

-When someone goes through a traumatic event, they can sometimes struggle to control their mind.
+When someone goes through a traumatic event, they can sometimes struggle to control their mind and reaction to external stimuli.

 Distressing events like these activate parts of the brain that deal with 'immediate action’.
 This can mean that the person feels like they're going through traumatic experiences again.

-As mentioned, there are many factors that lead to developing PTSD.
-It all depends on how people deal with trauma’.
+There are many factors that lead to developing PTSD.
+It all depends on one’s resilience, existing mental health conditions, environment and how the individual deals with the traumatic experience.

 Here are common traumatic events that can cause PTSD:

 The person develops an abnormal level of stress hormones, like adrenaline.
-The body finds a way to react to the memory.
-It is commonly known as a 'fight-or-flight' reaction.
-Meaning, the body will do anything to end the pain.
+The body finds a way to react to the memory (commonly known as a 'fight-or-flight' reaction), meaning the body will do anything to end the pain.

 People experience different types of PTSD symptoms.
 There are four main categories to look at:

 This is when the person can't help but think about traumatic events.
-Re-experiencing symptoms can include:
+Re-experiencing symptoms of PTSD can include:

 This is when a person will try their best to avoid past or ongoing trauma.
 They may avoid: